How to Calculate Present Value in Excel

 Applying Present Value Calculation in Excel

 The present value calculation is not limited to investments only.
 You can also use it to calculate the present value of future liabilities, such as loans and mortgages.
 In this scenario, you must calculate the present value of the future payments to determine the total amount that must be paid today to satisfy the obligation.
-Excel has a specific ‘PMT’ and ‘FV’ function to help you calculate the present value of these future payments.
+Excel has a specific ‘PMT’ function for periodic loan payments and an FV function for compounding a series of deposits, both of which pair naturally with PV.

 Conclusion